Troubleshooting

 • First try to talk it out: Communicate with your neighbor via email or handwritten letter

-• Document the incidents with dates and details in a written letter to the landlord or board
+• Be sure to document the incidents with dates and details in a letter to the landlord or board

 • You can pursue mediation in lieu of going to court but both parties need to participate